Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 That's the connection that she made.

-She this answer is the product of what she's been taught.
+This answer is the product of what she's been taught.

-Plus, I mean it's a quintessential beauty pageant answer.
+Plus, I mean, it's a quintessential beauty pageant answer.

-Uh, but it's, you know, you can say this is funny, but it's not.
+But it's, you know, you can say this is funny, but it's not.

 It's sad.

-Well oh oh, right.
+Well, oh, right.

 We had a call once.

-That it they're teaching a course called geography, but it doesn't teach geography.
+They're teaching a course called geography, but it doesn't teach geography.

 It's been in the last two or three years.

-Um this newfangled geography course that was being taught.
+This newfangled geography course that was being taught.

 This kid called and told us about it.

-And it was supposed to get you, and I'm telling you, this girl uh is this is she is a product of the touchy feely education that that that goes on in public schools today.
+And I'm telling you, this girl, she is a product of the touchy-feely education that goes on in public schools today.

-We sit there and laugh at her, it's not the point.
+We sit there and laugh at her.

-And she went on today's show the next day, and and uh, you know, sh same same kind of gibberish came out, and Matt Lauer and and Ann Curry, I think it was giving her high five for at least standing up for what she believed.
+And Matt Lauer and Ann Curry, I think it was, giving her high five for at least standing up for what she believed.

 They didn't have the guts to sit there and say, what did you just say?

-The question was, how come only I forgot what the hell a question is now?
+I forgot what the hell a question is now.

 Screw it.